LiuYuancheng/Braccio_plus_robot_arm_control/SmartRobot.md

 #### Design of Robot Eyes module

-The robot eye module contents two main parts ( The camera detection module and the UDP host ) :
+The robot eye module contents two main parts ( Camera detection module and UDP host ) :

 - **Camera detection module** : This module will capture the video from the camera, then detect the object in the video based on the user's detection configuration.
 This module will also provide a UI to show the detection result.
-- **UDP service host** : A UDP server will be start in a parallel sub-thread to handle the detection parameters change request from other module and send the current detection result to the connected module.
+- **UDP service host** : A UDP server will be start in a parallel sub-thread to handle the detection parameters change request from other module and handle the current detection result fetch request.

-The Detailed Robot Eye work flow is shown below :
+The Detailed Robot Eye Module's work flow is shown below :

 ![](doc/img/RobotEye/workflow.png)